SjJ1017/EPFL25_FDH_Universal_Aesthetics/README.md

 ## Overview

 This project investigates the concept of **"Universal Aesthetics"** within the context of Artificial Intelligence models, specifically Large Language Models (LLMs) and Vision Transformers (ViTs).
-Our central hypothesis is inspired by Tolstoy's famous opening line: *"All happy families are alike; each unhappy family is unhappy in its own way"* [1] — but applied to AI representations.
+Our central hypothesis is inspired by Tolstoy's famous opening line: *"All happy families are alike; each unhappy family is unhappy in its own way" — but applied to AI representations.

 ### Key Findings